 Size: .25 fl. oz, 1 fl. oz, 2 fl. oz, 4 fl. oz, 8 fl. oz. | Cruelty-Free: Yes | Byrdie Clean: Yes

-Best for Meditation: Aura Cacia Lavender Essential Oil
+Best for Bedtime: Aura Cacia Lavender Essential Oil

 Best for Acne-Prone Skin: Desert Essence Eco-Harvest Tea Tree Oil

 Along with the salicylic acids and benzoyl peroxides of the world, tea tree oil is also a well-known acne fighter.
 Credit the essential oil’s natural antibacterial properties, which help to target the bacteria associated with acne, as well as the fact that it’s anti-inflammatory.
 It’s why you’ll find it in many skin-clearing products; if you want to use it straight-up, just make sure to dilute it.
 You can mix a few drops with distilled water to create a DIY spot treatment.

 Size: .5 fl.oz. | Cruelty-Free: Yes | Byrdie Clean: Yes

 Best if You’re Stressed: Oshadhi Carrot Seed Organic Essential Oil

 Expensive shipping (this is a UK brand)

 According to Winquist, carrot seed oil is good for helping to support an overworked body and mind.
 “This is an excellent oil to support and strengthen the adrenal system for both chronic and acute stress,” she explains.
 In other words, this is one pick that can more than likely benefit all of us.